-Section 16(a) Beneficial Ownership Reporting Compliance
+Delinquent Section 16(a) Reports

-Section 16(a) of the Securities Exchange Act of 1934, as amended (the "Exchange Act") requires our executive officers and directors and persons who own more than 10% of a registered class of our equity securities to file initial reports of ownership and reports of changes in ownership with the SEC.
+Section 16(a) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), requires our executive officers and directors and persons who own more than 10% of a registered class of our equity securities to file initial reports of ownership and reports of changes in ownership with the SEC.
 Such persons are required by regulation of the SEC to furnish us with copies of all Section 16(a) forms they file.
-Based solely on our review of the copies of such forms or written representations from certain reporting persons received by us with respect to fiscal year 2018, we believe that our executive officers and directors and persons who own more than 10% of a registered class of our equity securities have complied with all applicable filing requirements with respect to fiscal year 2018.
+Based solely on our review of the copies of such forms or written representations from certain reporting persons received by us with respect to fiscal year 2020, we believe that our executive officers and directors and persons who own more than 10% of a registered class of our equity securities have complied with all applicable filing requirements with respect to fiscal year 2020, except for (i) the sale of shares by Mr. Dean on August 10, 2020 that was inadvertently reported late on a Form 4 filed on September 21, 2020, (ii) the withholding of shares to satisfy the tax withholding obligations in connection with the vesting on December 31, 2020 of a prior restricted stock award to Mr. Taparo and the acquisition of shares by Mr. Taparo on March 13, 2020, each of which were inadvertently reported late on a Form 4 filed on March 12, 2021, and (iii) the withholding of shares to satisfy the tax withholding obligations in connection with the vesting on January 4, 2020 of a prior restricted stock award to Mr. DeVeydt that was inadvertently reported late on a Form 4 filed February 7, 2020.